PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-07 17:48:04
+Last updated: 2024-04-07 17:48:37
-Random Quote: I'm the Homelander.
-And I can do whatever the f-ck I want. - Homelander
+Random Quote: The greatest fools are ofttimes more clever than the men who laugh at them.  -  Tywin Lannister